naninovel/docs/docs/en/guide/configuration.md

 Enable Story Editor | True | Whether to enable the Story Editor app.
 Show Selected Script | True | Whether to open selected scenario script assets inside the Story Editor.
 Enable Community Modding | False | Whether to allow adding external naninovel scripts to the build.
-External Loader | Scripts- (Local) | Configuration of the resource loader used with external naninovel script resources.
+External Loader | Scripts- (Local) | Configuration of the resource loader used to locate external naninovel script resources.<br><br>Note that the 'External' loader is used only to locate the scripts; you still need to configure 'Loader' to actually load them; see the  'Community Modding' guide for more info.

 </div>